rust-lang-ru/book/rustbook-ru/nostarch/chapter19.md

-You’ve seen that it’s sometimes useful to ignore values in a pattern, such as in the last arm of a `match`, to get a catch-all that doesn’t actually do anything but does account for all remaining possible values.
+You’ve seen that it’s sometimes useful to ignore values in a pattern, such as in the last arm of a `match`, to get a catch-all that doesn’t actually do anything but does account for all remaining possible значения.
 There are a few ways to ignore entire values or parts of values in a pattern: using the `_` pattern (which you’ve seen), using the `_` pattern within another pattern, using a name that starts with an underscore, or using `..` to ignore remaining